-In Anterior Basement Membrane Dystrophy (ABMD), the basement membrane under the corneal epithelium does not function properly.
-The epithelium is a thin layer of surface skin covering the cornea (as well as the whole body).
+Anterior Basement Membrane Corneal Dystrophy is the official name for Map Dot Fingerprint Corneal Dystrophy.
+In this condition, the basement membrane under the corneal epithelium does not function properly.
 The basement membrane functions as a sticky anchor over which the epithelium grows.
 The basement membrane stabilizes the epithelium.
 There are generally two conditions which cause basement membrane dysfunction – one inherited, and one acquired by a deep corneal abrasion (scratch) which damages the basement membrane.
 This condition is common, treatable, and rarely leads to significant vision loss.

 What are the symptoms of ABMD?